alexlee39/TrendSight/Readme.md

 # Trend Sight

 A new and upcoming app thats broke college students decided to make for authors to write about current events occuring

-## Front End
+## FrontEnd
-- Must be on the directory TrendSight/Frontend(ie. cd into FrontEnd Folder before running npm commands)
+- To use these commands below, please redirect into the directory TrendSight/FrontEnd

 ### To run mock database on local host:
 ```
 npm run server